Nanolat/sotopless-octopress/source/index.markdown

 How?
 ----
 To run our algorithm to check if the player's score is genuine, we need more computing power and efficient server S/W processing.
-SoTopless uses ASIO library of Boost for supporting huge number of requests leveraging asynchronous I/O on the server side, and uses carefully designed database engine.
+SoTopless uses ASIO library of Boost for supporting huge number of requests leveraging asynchronous I/O on the server side, and uses carefully designed database engine with order statistics in Nanolat Database, which is open sourced [here](https://github.com/Nanolat/nldb).
 SoTopless server is written in C++ supporting major operating systems such as Windows and Linux.

 Open Source?
 ------------